maina001/Task-manager-frontend/Readme.md

 ##TASK MANAGER APP
 This app helps you plan schedule together with your todos everyday.
-It filters your works together dates
+It filters your works together dates.
 Copy code
 npx create-react-app task-manager
 This will create a new React app named "task-manager" in a directory with the same name.